-Hats and Visors: Hats and visors may be worn on the playground only.
-All hats must be the official LFCS hats only, no other hats are allowed.
+Hats and Visors: Hats, visors, and beanies may be worn on the playground only.
+All hats must be the official LFCS hats only, no other type of headwear is allowed.

 Polos: Polos are to be solid in color.
 Peter Pan and Oxford shirts are no longer prescribed dress.
 Puffed sleeves, yokes, lace ruffles are not acceptable.